UPDATED January 4, 2024

 <span itemprop="streetAddress">123 Main St</span><br>

 It’s very important to test when implementing code like this on a website.
-Fortunately, Google offers their Structured Data Testing Tool, so that we can see how Google views and interprets schema such as this.
+Fortunately, Google offers their Rich Results Testing Tool (formerly the Structured Data Testing Tool), so that we can see how Google views and interprets schema such as this.
 Below we see our marked-up schema code on the left, and we see how Google translates that on the right.
-No errors, great!
+No errors – the code validates (0 Errors, 0 Warnings).
+Great!

-While many self storage facilities rely on signage and car traffic visibility for their new customers, effectively deploying an SEO practice can reinforce what a prospect sees offline and reach a new audience online.
+While many self storage facilities rely on physical signage and car traffic visibility for their new customers, effectively deploying an SEO practice can reinforce what a prospect sees offline and reach a new audience online.
+This can aid an owner during both lease-up and for a stabilized property.

-In an increasingly data-driven world, SEO efforts can move the needle, increase new customer acquisition and boost the bottom-line Net Operating Income numbers for an operator that is increasingly confronting a highly competitive environment.
+This year, we see an increasingly data-driven, AI-influenced world, where SEO efforts can move the needle, increase new customer acquisition and boost the bottom-line Net Operating Income numbers for an operator that is confronting a highly competitive environment.
+Got your permits and breaking ground?
+Doing a Certificate of Occupancy storage deal?
+Lease up quicker with your digital strategy!

-We encourage you to leave a comment on self storage SEO below.
-I’m happy to answer any questions you have!
+We encourage you to leave a comment on your experience or challenges with self storage SEO below.
+Let us know how your storage business is doing.
+We’re happy to answer any questions you have!